skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 	1. Record Evasion Successes as Evasion Points.
 	1. For each pair of Formations maneuvering against each other, determine the outcome based on their starting Range, chosen Maneuvers, and Speed Points:
 		1. Record the starting Range between the two Formations.
-		1. First, every Speed Point for a **Close** decreases the Range (-6 MU).
+		1. First, every Speed Point for a **Close** decreases the Range (-3 MU).
 Record the new Range.
-		1. Next, every Speed Point for a **Withdraw** increases the Range (+6 MU).
+		1. Next, every Speed Point for a **Withdraw** increases the Range (+3 MU).
 Record the new Range.
-		1. Finally, every Speed Point for a **Maintain** moves the Range 6 MU *back toward the starting Range for the Volley* (+/- 6 MU).
+		1. Finally, every Speed Point for a **Maintain** moves the Range 3 MU *back toward the starting Range for the Volley* (+/- 3 MU).
 		1. The final value is the new Range between the two Formations.
 	1. If (due to a lot of Close successes) the Range drops *below zero*, the two Formations have overshot one another and ended up at a new range equal to the "negative distance."
 Accidental collisions in space combat are vanishingly rare.
 	1. Treat Speed Points as one lower for any Secondary Maneuver target(s).
-	1. If a Formation did not script against another Formation, treat it as a Secondary Maneuver (Maintain) and apply the required -1 Speed Point.
+	1. If a Formation did not plot against another Formation, treat it as a Secondary Maneuver (Maintain) and apply the required -1 Speed Point.
  1. **Secondary fighter/gunboat Maneuvers** -- Formations with only Fighter/Gunboat Units may, if desired, make a secondary Maneuver in this phase.
 See "[Fighters and Gunboats](#fighters-and-gunboats)" in the Appendix.

 ### Fire ###